 Lagerstroemia indica 'Whit II'

-Clusters of fiery red, crepe papery flowers nearly cover this multi-stemmed tree all summer long.
-Dynamite Crape Myrtle is a stunning mid-size specimen tree , perfect for medium to large gardens and is excellent when planted in mass planting.
+Clusters of fiery red, crepe-papery flowers nearly cover this multi-stemmed medium-sized tree all summer long.
+Dynamite Crape Myrtle is a stunning mid-size specimen tree, perfect for medium to large gardens and is excellent when planted in a mass planting.